seungsab/AutoPicking_Cables/README.md

 # Automated Peak-Picking for Cable Structures

-Fully-automated peak-picking method using modified AMPD (Automatic multiscale-based peak detection) [1] and MAD (Median Absolute Deviation) after baseline-correction [2].
+Fully-automated peak-picking method using modified AMPD (Automatic multiscale-based peak detection) [1] and MAD (Median Absolute Deviation) after Baseline-correction [2].

 The source codes in this repository are uploaded for the replication of results section.